lwojcik/blizzapi/README.md

 * submiting a bug report or a feature suggestion
 * improving documentation either within the project itself or in the [doc site repository](https://github.com/lukemnet/blizzapi-docs)

-Before contributing be sure to the [Contributing Guidelines](https://github.com/lukemnet/blizzapi/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/lukemnet/blizzapi/blob/master/CODE_OF_CONDUCT.md).
+Before contributing be sure to read [Contributing Guidelines](https://github.com/lukemnet/blizzapi/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/lukemnet/blizzapi/blob/master/CODE_OF_CONDUCT.md).

 ## Contributors